 Heart rate /Spo2/Stress monitoring can be affected by various environmental and situational factors.
 If you find that your heart rate measurement is unsuccessful during use, or the data is incorrect, please refer to the following:

-If your watch is loosely worn or is not well-attached to your wrist, it will not be able to obtain data through the fluctuations of your blood flow.
-In this case, check that your watch is on your wrist properly and that the watch face is facing upwards.
+1. If your band is loosely worn or is not well-attached to your wrist, it will not be able to obtain data through the fluctuations of your blood flow.
+In this case, check that your band is on your wrist properly and that the band face is facing upwards.
 It is recommended that you wear it slightly above your wrist joint for maximum comfort.
-Check that your watch is attached correctly to your wrist while you are exercising to prevent it from slipping.
+Check that your band is attached correctly to your wrist while you are exercising to prevent it from slipping.

-Ensure that the back of your watch is clean, dry, and free of obstruction from foreign objects.
-Excessive sweating during exercise can cause your watch to slip or obstruct light reflecting off the skin that is used for the measurement, resulting in inaccurate data.
-In this case, remove your watch and wipe off any sweat or smudges, then reattach it to your wrist.
+2. Ensure that the back of your band is clean, dry, and free of obstruction from foreign objects.
+Excessive sweating during exercise can cause your band to slip or obstruct light reflecting off the skin that is used for the measurement, resulting in inaccurate data.
+In this case, remove your band and wipe off any sweat or smudges, then reattach it to your wrist.

-If you find that your heart rate is abnormal during an exercise, keep your watch facing upwards and stand still for approximately 10 to 15 seconds to check whether your heart rate returns to normal.
-If your heart rate cannot be measured after multiple attempts, it is recommended that you restart your watch and try again.
+5. If you find that your heart rate is abnormal during an exercise, keep your band facing upwards and stand still for approximately 10 to 15 seconds to check whether your heart rate returns to normal.
+If your heart rate cannot be measured after multiple attempts, it is recommended that you restart your band and try again.